How to Use Dental Floss Picks Properly

-How to floss with dental floss picks
+How do I floss with dental floss picks?

 Dental floss picks aren’t the same as normal floss strings because they use the same small piece of floss throughout your entire mouth.
 It can also be difficult to curve the floss picks to get into all the different angles and surfaces of your teeth.
 However, if you use the right technique, flossing with dental floss picks can be an effective way to fight plaque and bacteria buildup between your teeth, on the surface of your teeth, and underneath your gums.

 To start, here are three easy steps to follow while flossing with dental floss pics:

 - Use the pick to get between two of your teeth and gently press it against your gums.

 - Slide the pick with an in and out motion to remove any food particles from between your teeth.

 - Rinse the floss pick as needed to make sure it stays clean.

 Repeat the above process until you have thoroughly cleaned any plaque and food particles out from between all of your teeth.

 Are dental floss picks effective?